raiment-studios/monorepo/source/projects/organization/contributing.md

 <!-- /TOC -->

+## Intellectual property, copyright, and legal matters

+⚖️ TODO

 ## Supported environment

 The supported workflow is to use GitHub Codespaces so that there is a normalized, easy to replicate development environment.
 The development environment is in a Ubuntu-based container as defined by the devcontainer [`Dockerfile`](../../../.devcontainer/Dockerfile).

-The project uses the "monorepo" approach to development.
+The devcontainer set up also ensures any common settings and plugins are unified across developers.
+Contributors are highly enouraged to use this approach to minimize setup discrepancies.

 ## Directory structure

+The project uses a ["monorepo"](https://en.wikipedia.org/wiki/Monorepo) approach to development.

 * `deploy` - files related to publishing & deploying
 * `source`